kgateway-dev/kgateway/.github/pull_request_template.md

 # Description

-Please include a summary of the changes and include a concise, user-facing changelog (for details, see https://github.com/solo-io/go-utils/tree/master/changelogutils) which references the issue that is fixed.
+Please include a summary of the changes.

 This bug fixes ... \ This new feature can be used to ...